Best Practices for Faculty Syllabi

 These should be identical to the outcomes specified on the master course outline.

-Methods of Evaluation of Student Outcomes
+Evaluation of Student Achievement

 These should be linked to course objectives and outcomes and limited to only those methods of evaluation indicated on the assessment grid of the master course outline.